 History of equal opportunity in South Australia

 Founded in 1836, South Australia has a history of freedom and tolerance.
-The state led the nation with its anti-discrimination laws.
+The state was a leader in the nation with its anti-discrimination laws.

 1966 Prohibition of Discrimination Act